chenghong-cch/parquet-file-merger/README.md

     python parquet_merger.py
     ```

+    or

+    ```
+    python parquet_first_viewer.py
+    ```

-4. The script will read and merge the Parquet files, print relevant information and statistics, and optionally export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time.
+4. For `parquet_merger.py`, the script will read and merge the Parquet files, print relevant information and statistics, and optionally export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time.
 Optional features such as displaying summary statistics and printing the number of missing values can be enabled by answering prompts in the console.

+5. For `parquet_first_viewer.py`, the script will read the first non-empty Parquet file in each subdirectory of the given directory and display the first 10 rows of the resulting DataFrame.